-Both the Complainant and the Respondent will be individually interviewed as a part of the investigation as will any witnesses or persons who have information related to the Complaint.
-Documents relevant to the Complaint will also be examined.
+Both the Complainant and the Respondent will be individually interviewed as a part of the investigation as will any witnesses or persons who have information related to the Formal Complaint.
+Documents relevant to the Formal Complaint will also be examined.
+A student Respondent alleged of a serious violation will be provided a copy of Act 470, the Arkansas Student Due Process and Protection Act, at the inception of the disciplinary matter and will not be questioned by the University until at least twenty-four (24) hours after the receipt of Act 470 provided that campus law enforcement's ability to investigate a possible criminal violation is not impeded.